Measuring Weak-to-Strong Legibility of Reasoning Models: Conclusion

-\textbf{Accuracy paradoxically anti-correlates with teachability.} Models achieving the highest accuracy (GPT-OSS-120B: 82\%) rank among the lowest for transfer utility (11th of 12), while lower-accuracy models (LLaMA-Nano: 49\%) rank first.
-Spearman $\rho = -0.43$ demonstrates that current optimization strategies produce traces effective for strong models but pedagogically opaque—precisely the scenario scalable oversight seeks to avoid.
+(1) \textit{Accuracy and efficiency anti-correlate with transfer.} Models achieving the highest accuracy (GPT-OSS-120B: 81\%) rank among the lowest for transfer utility (11th of 12), while lower-accuracy models (OpenReasoning: 58\%, QwQ: 51\%) rank highly on transfer.
+Spearman $\rho = -0.35$ demonstrates that current optimization strategies produce traces effective for strong models but pedagogically opaque---precisely the scenario scalable oversight seeks to avoid.
+The length-transfer correlation is even stronger ($+0.68$), made clear by high-capability models like Kimi-K2 or DeepSeek-R1 which saturate benchmarks while ranking among the longest traces.
+The accuracy-efficiency-transfer simplex appears to characterize today's reasoners.